tlstommy/PyTris/README.md

 # How to build

-Using PyTris is simple, to run simply pull the repository, make sure you have Python installed, and run PyTris.py in the main folder.
+Using PyTris is simple, to run simply pull the repository, make sure you have Python installed, install the required packages with ```pip install -r requirements.txt```, and run PyTris.py in the main folder.
 To host an online game, run pytrisServer.py and connect to your machine's local ip on the PyTris.py client.

 # Credits